-Joseph (who was born through Israel's favorite wife Rachel) has the strength of a bull, the horns of a wild ox.
+God gave an interesting prophecy regarding Joseph (whose two sons, Ephraim and Manasseh, were adopted into Israel).
+He stated, "Joseph has the strength of a bull, the horns of a wild ox.
 His horns are Manasseh’s thousands and Ephraim’s ten thousands.
-With them he gores the nations and pushes them to the ends of the earth.
-(Deuteronomy 33:17)
+With them he gores the nations and pushes them to the ends of the earth" (Deuteronomy 33:17).

 The fact that Joseph (Israel) becomes Christianized while cast out of their land is the reason for the following prophecy.
 God states, through Isaiah, "Shake yourself from the dust; rise up!
 Sit, Jerusalem!
 Free yourself from your neckbands, O captive daughter of Zion, For thus says the LORD, "You were sold for nothing; and you shall be redeemed without money.""
-(Isaiah 52)
+(Isaiah 52).

 Yes, Christ will come back and rule the earth through the throne of his physical ancestor, King David of Israel.
 It was toward this hope that the angel Gabriel told Mary the prophecy that she would give birth to a King whose Kingdom would never end (Luke 1:32 - 33)!